Do you come to class without supplies?

 But I had one Lost Soul.

-It was hopeless from the moment she mugged me with me a list of a dozen missing markers, minutes before class.
+It was hopeless from the moment she mugged me, minutes before class.
+She handed me a list of a dozen missing markers and acted as if it was my duty to make-do with what she brought.

 Seriously, I taught for the next 3 hours with a full bladder because her mile long substitution list robbed me of my take-my-coat-off-and run-to-the-potty time!